felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.6.2-b.2 =
+= 2.6.2 =

-(2019/08/09) Fixed possible unrelated data in Schema @graph markup when the "Auto-Refresh Cache After Clearing" option is enabled.
+(2019/08/10) Fixed possible unrelated data in Schema @graph markup when the "Auto-Refresh Cache After Clearing" option is enabled.

-= 2.6.1 =

-(2019/08/07) Minor update for "fr_FR" translations.
-Simplified and optimized loading of admin library modules for WPSSO Core v5.5.1.